akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 If you cannot access the attribute page or if you cannot add a new attribute, it is probably because you do not have the role permission to.
 Please refer to [Manage your user roles](build-your-user-roles.html) to learn more about roles.
 :::

-## Validation & type specific parameters for the different attribute types
+## Parameters according to specific attributes types

 Each attribute has specific properties to add more control on attribute's values:
 - **Date** attribute: